Social Media has been around for over 10 years, and if your business or restaurant is not on it – then you are 10 years behind!

 In this latest Marketing Minute video, filmed all the way in Alaska, Pia Larson talks about the social channels that restaurants owners need to be leveraging, how it’s good for your business and gives some ideas on what you can do to be more effective.

-We would also like to thank City Diner Anchorage for being so kind and letting us film in their fabulous restaurant.
-Check out their Recipe Corner blog for some mouth watering recipes.
-Warning: It will make you hungry!
+We would also like to thank Sam’s City Diner for being so kind and letting us film in their fabulous restaurant.

 Here is the transcript of the video if for some reason you prefer reading: